PawarenessC/Team/README.md

 ## Language
 Select Language: [English](#eng), [日本語](#jpn)

 <a name="eng"></a>
 # English
 I think that you can see how to use it more by looking at SamplePlugin.
-詳しい使い方はSamplePluginを見ればわかると思います

 **How to use**
 Please be sure to write in use statement!